Sydney is a beautiful city and is absolutely full of Instagrammable places!

 - Bondi to Coogee walk (or Bondi to Bronte is the shorter version)

-You can really make a day of it, hiking up to the Barrenjoey Lighthouse (see below pictures), swimming in the sea, taking the ferry to the nearby Ku-Ring-Gai Chase National Park or even walking down the peninsula to the other nearby beaches.
-Click here to discover how to spend the perfect day at Palm Beach!
+You can really make a day of it, hiking up to the Barrenjoey Lighthouse, go swimming in the sea, taking the ferry to the nearby Ku-Ring-Gai Chase National Park, hire a boat on Pittwater or even walking down the peninsula from Palm Beach to Avalon and the other nearby beaches.

 Royal National Park